 Abstract

 LoRa is a new solution to low power wide-area wireless network of Internet of Things.
 LoRa chipsets connect sensors to the Cloud, enabling real-time data and analytics connectivity that can be used to improve efficiency and production.
 LoRa devices offer smart IoT applications that address some of our planet’s most pressing issues, including energy management, natural resource conservation, pollution control, and infrastructure efficiency.
 For example, the outdoor industrial parks need large-scale connectivity and will confront the issues of cable layout.
 With one of the advantage of LoRaWAN technology, it has a large coverage area measured in kilometers, which reduces the density of cables and deployment of IoT devices.
-LoRaWAN infrastructure is highly low-cost compared to other networks, and end-device radios are also low-cost.
+LoRaWAN device is highly low-cost compared to other networks, and end-device radios are also low-cost.
 LoRaWan can be widely applied in air pollution monitoring, agriculture processing, animal tracking, fire detection, fleet tracking, home security, and industrial temperature monitoring.

 The LoRaWAN open specification is a low power, wide area networking (LPWAN) standard based on Semtech’s LoRa devices that takes advantage of unlicensed radio airwaves in the Industrial, Scientific, and Medical (ISM) band.
 The LoRa Alliance®, a nonprofit organization and rapidly developing technological alliance, is responsible for the standardization and global harmonization of the LoRaWAN standard.
 LoRaWAN standards provide an efficient, flexible, and cost-effective solution to real-world problems in rural and indoor use cases where cellular, Wi-Fi, and Bluetooth Low Energy (BLE) networks are not up to standard.
 LoRa devices and the LoRaWAN standard enable a wide range of applications in a variety of critical areas, including smart agriculture, buildings, cities, the environment, healthcare, housing, industrial control, supply chain, and logistics, utilities, public safety and others.